Sicos1977/MsgKit/README.md

 - Started in 2015
 - Picked up again in August 2016, adding all the know MAPI (Named) properties
 - Finished adding all the named properties
+- Appointment support added by Travis Semple in 2017

 ## License Information